tensorflow/mlir-hlo/stablehlo/docs/spec_checklist.md

          spec, check that the "Verification" and "Type Inference" columns in [status.md](https://github.com/openxla/stablehlo/blob/main/docs/status.md)
          say "yes".
+  1. Check whether the "Examples" section:
+      1. Only has one example.
+(In the future, we'll link to more examples from the StableHLO interpreter test suite).
-  1. Check whether the "Examples" section uses valid MLIR syntax by running `stablehlo-opt` on code examples.
+      1. Uses valid MLIR syntax by running `stablehlo-opt` on code examples.
+      1. Uses generic MLIR syntax which can be obtained by running `stablehlo-opt -mlir-print-op-generic` (we stick to generic syntax in the spec to avoid having to change the spec on prettyprinter changes).
   1. Check that the "Specification" column in status.md says "yes".
+  1. Check that the `description` in op's ODS:
+      1. Includes the first sentence of the spec.
-  1. Check that the `description` in op's ODS links to the corresponding section of the spec.
+      1. Then links to the corresponding section of the spec.
+      1. Then uses the same example as the spec but via pretty syntax which can be obtaining by running `stablehlo-opt`.